Hidendra/rclone-crypt-rs/README.md

 * File chunk encryption

-There is currently not nice interface with Read + Seek (TODO) and the code is a mess.
+There is currently no nice interface with Read + Seek.